ennesuysal/go-chat-websocket/README.md

 	docker-compose up

-### Building and Running the Client
+### Running the Client
-> Run command below at client directory.

-	go build .
-	./client
+> Just open jsClient/index.html with a browser that support websocket.

+> client connect localhost:1234 by default, to change you must change the address at the html file.